ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 * Step 1: Read Chapter 4 of Guttag, Sections 4.1 -4.5

 * Step 2: Create a new private github repo under the "ucsd-cse-spis-2017" organization.
-Your github repo should be called spis16-lab04-Name1-Name2 (where Name1 and Name2 are the first names of the pair partners).
-Your repo should contain a README and .gitignore
+However, the instructions are a little different this time, since we will be providing you with some starter code.

 * Step 3: For each of the programming exercises in this lab come up with a solution outline by discussing with your partner.
 Don't be in a hurry to start coding unless you have a fairly clear idea of a solution strategy.